calfzhou/dotfiles/README.md

 Otherwise, use `git submodule init` and `git submodule update` after a normal clone.

+To update all submodules, run `git submodule foreach git pull`.

 ## General Usage

 Generally speaking, to use these configurations, just create symbol links from